broadinstitute/wfl/docs/md/staged-workload.md

 Workloads for other projects may leverage different implementations for source, executor or sink.

 !!! tip "`watchers` of a workload"
-    You may have noticed the `watchers` field in the requests.
+    You may have noticed the optional `watchers` field in the requests.
     As of `2021/08` WFL supports registering Slack channels (Slack channel IDs that starts with a `C`) as watchers of the workload.
     Your channel needs to live in the `broadinstitute.slack.com` Slack organization and you also have to `/invite @WorkFlow Launcher Notifier` to invite the WFL notifier to your channel before the channel can receive user facing messaged from WFL.

 ```
 {